Four-force (4-force) is a four-vector, considered as

 mass, this equation will correspond to equation (1) for the four-force.

-solid particle, the four-acceleration with a covariant index can be expressed
+For a point particle, the four-acceleration with a covariant index can be

 the vectors